 Join friends and fans of Minnesota Public Radio and the Minnesota Orchestra for a historic cruise down the Blue Danube next fall with Classical MPR host Brian Newhouse and violinists Natsuki Kumagai and Michael Sutton.

 In the latest episode of Trilloquy, commercial composer Will Van De Crommert chats with hosts Garrett McQueen and Scott Blankenship about what it means to create music for film, television, web and advertising.

 On this day in 1946, Igor Stravinsky conducted the New York Philharmonic in the first performance of his “Symphony in Three Movements,” a work inspired in part by World War II newsreels.

 “Each episode in the Symphony,” Stravinsky wrote, “is linked in my imagination with a specific...Episode details...

-We all have our favorite pieces of classical music and our favorite composers, and we probably all have musical moments we'll never forget.
+We all have our favorite pieces of classical music, favorite composers, and musical moments we'll never forget.
 Have you ever wanted to share those moments with other classical music lovers?
 Well, here's your chance!